CodiumTeam/docker-mysql-oracle-cron-backup/README.md

 - `GZIP_LEVEL`: Specify the level of gzip compression from 1 (quickest, least compressed) to 9 (slowest, most compressed), default is 6.
 - `USE_PLAIN_SQL`: If set, back up plain SQL files without gzip.
 - `TZ`: Specify TIMEZONE in Container.
 E.g. "Europe/Berlin".
 Default is UTC.

-### Automatic backup on container starts and stops

-Set `EXIT_BACKUP` to automatic create a last backup on shutdown.